Analog-Devices-MSDK/MAX-BLE-HCI/README.md

     data-len            Set the max data length
     send-acl            Send ACL packets
-    sink-acl            Sink ACL packets, do not send events to host adv-stats (as)      Get the connection stats
+    sink-acl            Sink ACL packets, do not send events to host adv-stats (as)      Get the advertising stats
-    scan-stats (ss)     Get the connection stats
+    scan-stats (ss)     Get the scan stats
     conn-stats (cs)     Get the connection stats
     test-stats (ts)     Get the test stats
     rssi                Get an RSSI sample using CCA